cobilab/eagle/README.md

 make
 ```

-External dependencies to download and align the data requiere conda installation.
+External dependencies to download, align and visualize the data requiere conda installation.

 Steps to install conda:
 ```